Fran García (footballer, born 1999): Return to Real Madrid

+Real Betis

+On 8 July 2026, García was transferred to fellow La Liga club Real Betis, signing a four-year contract.

 International career

 On 12 June 2023, García was called up for the Spain national team for the first time for 2023 UEFA Nations League Finals, replacing Juan Bernat, remained as an unused substitute during the two matches.

 On 12 October 2023, García made his international debut for Spain during a qualifying match for the UEFA Euro 2024 against Scotland, which Spain won 2–0.